tpecholt/imrad/README.md

 # How to use generated code

 Add all generated code into your project.
 Generated code #includes `imrad.h` so you need to set an include directory and point it to the include folder in the ImRAD installation folder.

-Based on your setup set project-wide preprocessor defines `IMRAD_WITH_GLFW`/`IMRAD_WITH_STB`/`IMRAD_WITH_FMT`.
+Based on your setup set project-wide preprocessor defines `IMRAD_WITH_GLFW`/`IMRAD_WITH_STB`/`STBI_WINDOWS_UTF8`.
+On MSVC you need to define `/Zc:__cplusplus` as well otherwise C++ version detection in imrad.h won't work.

-Either let ImRad to generate it or write your own ImGui initialization code in main.cpp.
+Add your `main.cpp` which you can also auto-generate from ImRad.
 Call `Draw()` methods of all generated UI classes from your UI loop.

-Add dependency to ImGui and GLFW (whether you build it as separate libraries or directly add to your project is up to you).
+Finally add ImGui and GLFW dependencies (whether you build it as separate libraries or directly add to your project is up to you).
 Stb and fmt dependencies are optional.

 # Tutorials